18 Refreshing Cocktails Perfect for Peak Summertime

 If you're just starting out, remember that the backbone of a good bar starts with six basic spirits: the clear and brown foundational bottles.
-For clear spirits always have a tequila, gin, and vodka on hand; for darker spirits, scotch, bourbon, and rum.
+For clear spirits, always have a tequila, gin, and vodka on hand.
+For darker spirits, consider stocking your bar cart with scotch, bourbon, and rum.
 No need to use super premium bottles for cocktails, but always keep quality top of mind.
-Oh, and whatever you do, stay away from any sugary pre-packaged mixers at the grocery store.
+And whatever you do, stay away from any sugary pre-packaged mixers at the grocery store.

 Blood Orange and Kombucha Mule

 Ginger kombucha and ginger beer go hand in hand—and your gut will be happy.
 Blood orange juice adds gorgeous color to the mix, and fresh slices will make this drink a quick favorite.